ltearno/builder-generator/README.md

 				.withD("an optional parameter")
 				.build();

+Since the code is generated, you can even copy it in your own source and remove the annotations, but it won't be automatically maintained...

 All kinds of possibilities are offered here, so may this be useful !

 ## Note about IDE integration